-- An "economic hardship" extension for vehicles that failed their emissions test and require replacement of a major (and expensive) component to pass, giving the vehicle owner one year to finance repairs or replace the vehicle; - Twelve Motorist Assistance Centers (MACs) located across the state to provide information to motorists, technical assistance to repair technicians, help with getting vehicles "ready" for testing after emissions repairs, vehicle evaluations for repair waivers and economic hardship extensions, and vehicle testing quality assurance; - An inspection fee of \$29, unchanged since 1999; and - Market-based fees for commercial vehicle inspections.
+- Waiver eligibility, for a one-year waiver of the emissions standards, for certain vehicles that fail their emissions test after being repaired by a state-registered repairer; - An "economic hardship" extension for vehicles that failed their emissions test and require replacement of a major (and expensive) component to pass, giving the vehicle owner one year to finance repairs or replace the vehicle; - Twelve Motorist Assistance Centers (MACs) located across the state to provide information to motorists, technical assistance to repair technicians, help with getting vehicles "ready" for testing after emissions repairs, vehicle evaluations for repair waivers and economic hardship extensions, and vehicle testing quality assurance; - An inspection fee of \$29, unchanged since 1999; and - Market-based fees for commercial vehicle inspections.

 The Agencies amended the program's implementing regulations (MassDEP at 310 CMR 60.02, and RMV at 540 CMR 4.00-4.09) to incorporate these changes in September 2008, and the updated program started operation on October 1, 2008.
-A revision to the Massachusetts State Implementation Plan (SIP), reflecting the changes to MassDEP and RMV regulations, was submitted to EPA in June 2009.
+A revision to the Massachusetts State Implementation Plan (SIP), reflecting the changes to MassDEP and RMV regulations, was submitted to EPA in June 2009, with a minor revision in November, 2009.
+The regulatory changes received EPA approval effective March 26, 2013.

-This report covers the period between January 1, 2011 and December 31, 2011.
+This report covers the period between January 1, 2012 and December 31, 2012.